winitzki/scall/tutorial/programming_dhall.md

 #### The free monad

-The binary tree is an example of a "tree-like" monad, that is, a monad whose data structure has the shape of a tree.
+Tree-like data structures can have different shapes.
-Other examples of tree-like monads are trees that branch in three instead of in two sub-trees, or trees with more complicated branching shape, with extra data on each branch point, and so on.
+Data can be stored on leaves and/or on branch points; branchings can be in two, in three, or in a variable number of subtrees.

-In many cases, the choice of branching can be described by a functor `F`.
+There is a general combinator known as the "free monad" that describes a specific kind of tree-like structures where data is only stored on leaves while the choice of branching is described by a functor `F`.
-The binary tree corresponds to choosing `F a = Pair a a`.
+For instance, the binary tree (`Tree2`) corresponds to choosing `F a = Pair a a` as the branching functor.

-Tree-like monads of that kind can be implemented by a general combinator known as the "free monad".
+Here is a formal definition:
 The **free monad** on a functor `F` is the functor `Free F` recursively defined by:

 ```haskell